owagner/hm2mqtt/README.md

 Changelog
 ---------
+* 0.10 - 2015/03/09 - owagner
+  - do not call InetAddress.getLocalHost() when a local host is specified via hm.localhost, as this triggers an exception on the CCU2
 * 0.9 - 2015/03/05 - owagner
   - added syslog handler, which is active by default.
 Configuration can be overriden using JUL properties.
   - added /get/ function